Likeur/jupyter/README.md

 A modern, responsive, and sales-focused landing page template for a Software-as-a-Service (SaaS) product, built with pure HTML and the powerful utility-first framework, Tailwind CSS.
 This template is designed to be easily customizable and serves as an excellent starting point for your next project.

-## ✨
+## ✨ Features

-Fully Responsive Design: Optimized for a flawless viewing experience on all devices, from mobile phones and tablets to large desktop screens.
+1. Fully Responsive Design: Optimized for a flawless viewing experience on all devices, from mobile phones and tablets to large desktop screens.

-1. Intuitive Navigation: A responsive navbar with a hamburger menu for mobile devices ensures a clean and user-friendly experience.
+2. Intuitive Navigation: A responsive navbar with a hamburger menu for mobile devices ensures a clean and user-friendly experience.

-2. Sales-Optimized Copywriting: Engaging, sales-driven text to capture user attention and convert visitors into leads.
+3. Sales-Optimized Copywriting: Engaging, sales-driven text to capture user attention and convert visitors into leads.

-3. Dynamic Sections: Includes all essential sections for a high-converting landing page:
+4. Dynamic Sections: Includes all essential sections for a high-converting landing page:

 - Hero Section